jeffvance/glusterfs-cluster-install/README.txt

 == Installation ==

 Instructions:
- 0) upload fedora-hadoop-install-<version> tarball to the deployment directory on the "install-from" node.
+ 0) upload glusterfs-cluster-install-<version> tarball to the deployment directory on the "install-from" node.

  1) extract tarball to the local directory:
-    $ tar xvzf fedora-hadoop-install-<version>.tar.gz
+    $ tar xvzf glusterfs-cluster-install-<version>.tar.gz

- 2) cd to the extracted fedora-hadoop-install directory:
+ 2) cd to the extracted glusterfs-cluster-install directory:
-    $ cd fedora-hadoop-install-<version>
+    $ cd glusterfs-cluster-install-<version>

  3) execute "install.sh" from the install directory:
     $ ./install.sh [options (see --help)] <brick-dev> (note: brick_dev is